AnthonyEdmonds/govuk-laravel/docs/forms.md

 Movement internally within the form is handled automatically by the `FormController`.

 1. Users start by navigating to the `start` route
-2. Users are taken to the `tasks` route, and shown each section they need to complete
-3. Users `create` answers to each step in a section, before being returned to the `tasks` page
+3. Users `create` answers to each step in a section
 4. Once all sections are complete they are taken to the `summary` page
 5. Users may review and `edit` their answers.
 6. Users may then `submit` the form